“Judy Garland – Mistress of Melody/Star of Stars”

 May 7, 1951: This photo was taken of Judy as she was leaving Northolt Airport via the BEA Viking for Paris.
 Judy was taking a well-deserved holiday after her successful return to the stage at London’s Palladium.
 She traveled with her secretary and her makeup artist, Dottie Ponedel, who had been with Judy since first working with her in 1943 on Meet Me In St. Louis.

 Note the crop marks on the photo.
-Those are there due to the fact that this is a press photo that has been marked by the newspaper for cropping when published (these were the pre-digital years, after all!)
+Those are there because this is a press photo that the newspaper marked for cropping when published (these were the pre-digital years, after all!).

 Check out The Judy Room’s “Judy Garland – The Concert Years” here.

-Here is a zip file of MP3s of this performance (download the zip file then open it on your computer to listen to the recordings).
+Here is a zip file of MP3s of this performance.

 May 7, 1966: Judy’s guest hostess appearance on “The Hollywood Palace” aired on ABC-TV.
 Judy taped the show on April 1st and on April 3rd.
 See the photo gallery below.